raelaraujo/Poison-Girl/README.md

 ---

 ## What's the goals of that?
-It could be a simple spyware.
+It must be a simple spyware.
 That takes target's screenshot, record their words, password, anything thats he's typin, took a his face photos, and all this in at N to N seconds.
 Using threads, to do all of this all the same moment

 But isnt only this, in addition to catch 1 machine, i pretend to makes it a worm too (is not implemented yet)